jcaip/jcaip.github.io/_posts/2017-05-04-Computer-Graphics.md

 $$F(P') = F(T^{-1}(P))$$

 ##### Shadow Rays
 For each light source,intersect shadow ray with all objects.
 If no intersection is found, apply local illumination.
-If in shadow, no contribution from that light ray/
+If in shadow, no contribution from that light ray.